DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browser-support.md

 ## Officially Supported Browsers

-While TestCafe is designed to support most of the modern browsers *de facto*, there is a limited number of *officially supported* browsers for which TestCafe is being tested.
+While TestCafe is designed to support most modern browsers, there are a limited number of *officially supported* browsers against which TestCafe is actively tested.

 * Google Chrome
 * Internet Explorer (9+)